dreamcatcher-tech/network/Inbox/2023-05-22 2053 Payment into DreamEther using a credit card.md

 Purchasing platform credits which can be transitioned into funding for NFTs seems legitimate.

 Should be doable by a standard co-owned token model, rather than anything special - it basically says the token is owned by two people at once, or that it is locked for transfer, or that it requires a flag to be lowered by the lender (who can also delete the token).

+Make a pool where the credit card payments go in, with the other side of the pair being DAI, so we can provide a price for purchasing the DAI.
+Gives us better liquidity, and a market can set the price for CC txns.
+Different rates for different levels of KYC.
+You can purchase risky CC purchases, but often when chargebacks occur there will be losses in gas fees.
+Maybe do two purchases - gas purchase first.
+The fact that the scammer gets nothing for their effort except wasting our gas fees should stop people.
+We can however sell the funding cheap tho, if we want to get the cash back, or sell at market rate so we can recover our costs.

+QA payments can go thru a pool that charges more to cover the risk, so that on average, we also pay the QAs.